 Transform a marshmallow into a top hat with this Marshmallow Top Hats idea from Inside Bru Crew Life!

-Magical Christmas Treats
+Easy Christmas Treats

 The best part of Christmas is the magic!
 I love how Christmas treats remind us of that.
 It’s magic in and of itself that flour and sugar can transform into delicious creations with a little work and love!